Health & Safety Expectations for Students and Employees

 - Students will need to provide their own personal face mask.
 Although we will have an inventory of disposable masks available.

-- A mask is required and to be worn in all situations except:
+- A mask is required for students and staff at all times and to be worn in all situations except:

 When a student has a previously documented disability that would be affected by wearing a mask.
 The parent will need to communicate with campus administration for these situations.